-A couple from England got the shock of their lives when they recently spent a week on the Costa Del Sol in southern Spain.
-Doris and George Winterbottom from Huntington-Upon-Themley in Hertfordshire don’t normally go abroad on vacation but received the holiday as a present from their children.
+A couple from England got a rude awakening when they recently spent a week on the Costa Del Sol in southern Spain.
+Doris and George Winterbottom from Huntington-Upon-Themley in Hertfordshire don’t normally go abroad but received the holiday as a present from their children.
 George noticed things weren’t quite to his liking almost immediately.

 “I couldn’t believe it.
 Nothing but bloody foreigners everywhere talking foreign.
-What’s that all about?
-Bloody foreigners!”
+What’s that all about?”

 George’s wife Doris also noticed things were not quite the same as they are back home.

-“They use foreign money.
-I couldn’t believe it.
+“They use that funny money over there.
 What’s wrong with the British pound?
-I mean seriously, how are we supposed to know how much things cost in proper money when everything’s in Euros?
-It’s bloody ridiculous.”
+I mean seriously, how are we supposed to know how much things cost in proper money when everything’s in bloody Euros?
+It’s ridiculous.”

-Things got off to a bad start straight away when George and Doris went to Stansted Airport in London to catch their flight.
+Things got off to a bad start when the couple went to Stansted Airport in London to catch their flight.

 “I couldn’t believe my eyes when I saw our plane.” said George.
 “They’d only gone and booked us onto a Ryanair flight.
 That’s bloody Irish innit?
 What’s wrong with British Airways?
 Then when we got on I couldn’t understand a word the stewardess was saying.
-She was a bloody foreigner.
-Russian or Polish or something.
+Russian or Polish she was.
 One of that lot.
+I thought they’d all be Paddies.
 What’s that all about?”

 So what about the holiday itself?
 Did George and Doris enjoy their week in sunny Spain or was it a total disaster?